AndreaGonzato/WeatherStation/README.md

 * Adafruit_Sensor  	https://github.com/adafruit/Adafruit_Sensor

 Open the file Code/Code.ino using Arduino IDE
-Compile & upload on your Arduino.
+Compile and upload on your Arduino.
 Connect all the components like the following schema.

 ## Schema